bagisto/bagisto-docs/docs/1.x/advanced/create-payment-method.md

     php artisan package:make-payment-method ACME/Stripe --force
     ```

   - This will generate whole directory structures.
-You don't need to do manually.
+You don't need to do it manually.

 - After that, you need to register your service provider in `config/app.php` which is located Bagisto root directory.